Written by CorpsAfrica/Malawi Volunteer Ms. Vanessa Chimutu

 When I first came to my site in February 2016, I was nervous, taking myself for my family and friends.
-It was so hard in the beginning to adjust a to the new environment.
-But with the assistance from my host family, the school, as well as the community members itself, it got better.
-From the start of my service, I was skeptical on how we are to manage staying in the community, but little by little I began to understand the community and the customs of the place I was living in.
-With time, I formed friendships through the interactions with different people.
+It was so hard in the beginning to adjust to the new environment.
+But with the assistance from my host family, the school, as well as the community members, it got better.
+From the start of my service, I was skeptical about how we are to manage staying in the community, but little by little I began to understand the community and the customs of the place I was living in.
+With time, I formed friendships through interactions with different people.
 I began to feel more comfortable and worked on projects more efficiently.

 I am very thankful, for the opportunity to attest to my abilities, and also to explore and grow professionally.
 It feels so unreal to be finally finished with service, all I can say is thank you CorpsAfrica for believing in me and helping me cross the finish line.